thenithinbalaji/QC-For-Beginners/02 Quantum Entanglement/readme.md

 Adapted from [Hughes, C., Isaacson, J., Perry, A., Sun, R.F., Turner, J. (2021).
 Entanglement.
 In: Quantum Computing for the Quantum Curious.](https://rdcu.be/cRgeZ)

-**Quantum entanglement** is the physical phenomenon that occurs when a group of particles are generated, interact, or share spatial proximity in a way such that the quantum state of each particle of the group cannot be described independently of the state of the others, including when the particles are separated by a large distance.
+**Quantum entanglement** is the physical phenomenon that occurs when a group of particles are generated, interact, or share spatial proximity in a way such that the quantum state of each particle of the group cannot be described independently of the state of the others, including when the particles are separated by a large distance.<sup>[1]</sup>

 ## Entanglement Fundamentals
 To provide one example of the strange behavior of entanglement, suppose we have two fair coins.
 Classically, if you flipped two fair coins many times, you would measure the outcomes HH, HT, TH, or TT, each occurring with a 25% probability.